fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

             return probability

-Finally, we define a custom class for training the model and generating the distributional forecasts.
+We also define a custom class for training the model and generating the distributional forecasts.

 .. code:: python